-As indicated above, certain of our NEOs are (or were formerly) parties to an employment agreement with the Company.
+Our NEOs are parties to an employment agreement with the Company.

 Pursuant to the employment agreements with Messrs.
-Craine, Sluiter, Zitkus and Buese (collectively, the "Employment Agreements", and such individuals, the "Covered NEOs"), each current employment agreement provides for an initial term that extends through December 31, 2026; provided that the term will automatically renew for successive one-year terms unless the Company or the Covered NEO gives written notice not to renew at least 90 days before the end of the initial term or any renewal term.
+Reinhart, Hodges, Craine, Rucker, and Sluiter (collectively, the "Employment Agreements", and such individuals, the "Covered NEOs"), each current employment agreement provides for an initial term that extends through December 31, 2026; provided that the term will automatically renew for successive one-year terms unless the Company or the Covered NEO gives written notice not to renew at least 90 days before the end of the initial term or any renewal term.
 If a "change of control" (as described in the applicable Employment Agreement) occurs during the term thereof, the term will be extended to the later of the original expiration date of the term or the date that is 24 months after the effective date of the change of control.

-The Employment Agreements provide each Covered NEO with, among other things: (i) an annual base salary of \$450,000 (increased to \$470,000 in April 2022), \$360,000 (increased to \$470,000 in April 2022), \$351,900, and \$450,000 (increased to \$470,000 in April 2022) for Messrs.
-Craine, Sluiter, Zitkus, and Buese respectively, (ii) eligibility to earn a target annual bonus under the Company's Annual Incentive Plan equal to 90%, 60%, 60%, and 90% (increased to 100% in April 2022) of base salary for Messrs.
-Craine, Sluiter, Zitkus, and Buese, respectively, (iii) eligibility for annual grants of equity awards as determined in the sole discretion of the Compensation Committee pursuant to the Company's equity compensation plans, and (iv) benefits that are customarily provided to similarly situated executives of the Company.
+The Employment Agreements provide each Covered NEO with, among other things: (i) an annual base salary, (ii) eligibility to earn a target annual bonus under the Company's Annual Incentive Plan of base salary, (iii) eligibility for annual grants of equity awards as determined in the sole discretion of the Compensation Committee pursuant to the Company's equity compensation plans, and (iv) benefits that are customarily provided to similarly situated executives of the Company.